Digital banking: the 'norm' by 2015?

 As this research shows, many people are prepared to pay for their bank account if it comes with services and extras they feel will benefit them.

 There are various accounts out there that charge an upfront fee in return for additional services that could help you manage your money.
-The thinkmoney Personal Account, for example, comes with online and mobile account management services, and offers a built-in budgeting service (£17.50 per month for a single account, £24.50 per month for a joint account.)
+The thinkmoney Managed Current Account, for example, comes with online and mobile account management services, and offers a built-in budgeting service (£17.50 per month for a single account, £24.50 per month for a joint account.)